sorobh/pet-breed-classifier/README.md

 # Pet Breed Classifier
-This demo was crceated as part of [Fast AI course](https://course.fast.ai/) as a sample deep learnng applicatoin in computer vision.
+This demo was crceated as part of [Fast AI course](https://course.fast.ai/) as a sample deep learning applicatoin in computer vision.
 Demo is hosted [here](https://huggingface.co/spaces/SaurabhNayak/My-Pet-Breed-Classifier).

 ## Steps to recreate